-Has a smiling snowman head and poseable arms.
+Features a smiling snowman head and poseable arms.
 Constructed of durable metal and polyester.
-Can pair this topper with other ornaments to create a tree that resembles a snowman for a fun tree design.
+You can pair this topper with other ornaments to create a fun tree design that resembles a snowman.
 Easy way to decorate on a budget.

-Creates a non-traditional look in a holiday tree that some people will not like.
+Creates a non-traditional look that some people will not like.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.